aperkaz/programs/README.md

 # programs

-List of most-haves by OS.
-Both portable and installer programs featured.
+List of must-haves by OS.
+Featuring both portable and installer programs.

 ## Linux